Luxor Las Vegas: Luxor Sky Beam

 The tip of the pyramid is three stories, and features a beam of light known as the Luxor Sky Beam.
 It is the most powerful man-made light in the world, using curved mirrors to collect the light from 39 xenon lamps and focus them into one intense, narrow beam.
 G-Force International Entertainment Corporation was hired to design, build and install the lighting system.
 Each lamp is 7,000 watts and cost approximately $1,200 as of 2001; at full power, the system costs $51 an hour to operate, with $20 of that going toward electricity.

 The beam was activated on the night of October 14, 1993, and has operated reliably since then.
 On a clear night, it is visible up to 275 mi away by aircraft at cruising altitude, such as over Los Angeles.
 Moths are also attracted to the light, which in turn attracts bats and owls.

 The lamp room, located about 50 ft below the top of the building, can reach temperatures of 300 F while the lights are operating.
-Because of the heat, the room is serviced by a staff of two workers during the day.
+Because of the heat, the room is serviced by two staff members during the day.
 Temperatures of 500 F have been recorded 5 in above the pyramid tip.
 The beam originally measured 42.3 billion candela, and shone 7 mi high.
 Since 2008, only half the lamps have been lit as a cost- and energy-saving measure.
 The resort later surveyed tourists about the possibility of turning off the beam completely, an idea that was largely rejected.